 Class 4 and more: How to become an Uber driver in B.C.

-Uber and Lyft have announced plans to operate in Metro Vancouver, and will be looking to put drivers on the road by the end of the year.
+VANCOUVER -- Uber and Lyft have been approved for operation in B.C.'s Lower Mainland, and presumably will soon be looking to put drivers on the road.

 But the process is a bit more complicated in B.C. than in other provinces that launched the service earlier.

 B.C. spent years consulting with industry experts, and came up with regulations including that drivers must have a commercial licence.

 Thinking of signing up?
 Here's what you need to know.

 B.C. has several different types of driver's licences, the most common of which is the Class 5.
 While the passenger licence is fine for driving friends around, free of charge, those hoping to use their vehicle as a business need a different class.

 The required licence is a restricted Class 4.
 It's a commercial licence previously reserved for those who drive taxis, limousines, ambulances and other vehicles that can seat up to 10 people including the driver.